Minimizing Convex Functions with Rational Minimizers: Meta Algorithm

-When the dimension of the affine subspace $W$ becomes $1$, we find an integral minimizer of $f$ on the segment $K$ directly using binary search.
-A formal description of the algorithm is given in Algorithm~\ref{alg:main_algo}.
+The above procedure stops when $\dim(W) = 0$, in which case $K$ contains a unique rational point $x^*$ which will be the output of the algorithm.
+Note that when $\dim(W) = 1$, the algorithm reduces to a binary search on the segment $K \subseteq W$.
+A formal description of the algorithm is given in \Cref{alg:meta_algo}.